hsaturn/TinyMqtt/README.md

 ![](https://img.shields.io/github/license/hsaturn/TinyMqtt)
 ![](https://img.shields.io/badge/Mqtt-%203.1.1-yellow)

-ESP 8266 is a small and very capable Mqtt Broker and Client
+ESP 8266 is a small, fast and capable Mqtt Broker and Client

 ## Features

+- Very (very !!) fast broker I saw it re-sent 1000 topics per second for two clients that had subscribed (payload ~15 bytes).
+No topic lost.
+  The max I've seen was 2k msg/s (1 client 1 subscription)
 - Act as as a mqtt broker and/or a mqtt client
 - Mqtt 3.1.1 / Qos 0 supported
 - Standalone (can work without WiFi) (degraded/local mode)